IBC Totes in Canada: Types, Standards, and Compliance Explained

 Transport Canada and the Dangerous Goods Framework

+Understanding IBC tote compliance in Canada is essential when sourcing UN-certified industrial containers for transport or storage.
 The federal regulator for dangerous goods transport in Canada — including IBC totes used for that purpose — is Transport Canada's Dangerous Goods Directorate.
 The governing federal regulation is the Transportation of Dangerous Goods Regulations (TDG Regulations), SOR/2001-286, specifically section 5.12, which sets out container requirements for dangerous goods transport, including IBCs.
+Most companies purchase from a certified IBC tank supplier in Canada to ensure compliance with federal dangerous goods regulations.

 The consignor's obligations under these regulations are clear.
 Before a dangerous good is transported in an IBC, the shipper must: